 Yes.
 Online vendors such as Fotobridge, DigmyPics and ScanMyPhotos offer similar en masse services.
 The New York Times posted this great article on bulk scanning services.
 Bulk scanning is surprisingly affordable!
 Though note that archival companies do NOT provide digital restoration services, simply archival services.
-Note that in order to best help many, many families, CARE for Sandy cannot accept more than 25 scans/photos per individual or immediate family, regardless of where these scans come from.
+Note that CARE for Sandy cannot accept more than 25 scans/photos per individual or immediate family, regardless of where these scans come from.

 Realize that severely damaged photos would normally cost hundreds of dollars to repair.
-You may find low-cost restoration alternatives online, but as the saying goes, "If it sounds too good to be true, it usually is." i.e. results will likely be amateurish.
-(Whereas we focus on quality, rather than quality.)
-Most families will not have the means to pay for additional restorations, but we can certainly extend recommendations if wished, especially if images are lightly vs heavily damaged.
+You may find low-cost restoration alternatives online, but as the saying goes, "If it sounds too good to be true, it usually is." i.e. results will likely be amateurish — speed and quantity versus quality.
+Most families, unless reasonably well-to-do, will not have the means to pay for additional restorations.
+But we can extend recommendations if wished, especially if images are lightly vs heavily damaged.

 Unfortunately not at this time.

-YES.
-Photos must be loose (no clumped stacks), reasonably clean (no caked debris), removed from albums/sleeves/frames* and completely dry.
+Photos must be loose (no clumped stacks), reasonably clean (no caked debris), removed from albums/sleeves/*frames and completely dry.
 Wet photos cannot be scanned.
-Visit our Salvaging Tips page or contact our "How to Save Your Floodwater Damaged Photos" pro.
+Visit our Salvaging Tips page for additional guidance.

 While not required it would also be helpful to sort your photos by size before submitting them to help fill scanning beds more efficiently.
 Make stacks — small wallets, 3x5s and 3x6s, 8x10s and larger.
 Set aside the most grievously damaged as well.
 And more importantly, nominate your one "Most Cherished" plus Top 2, 3, 4, 5 so that our Restoration Volunteers know which images to get started on first.